wur-bioinformatics/introduction-to-bioinformatics/week1.md

 Ontologies play a crucial role in bioinformatics because they facilitate:

-1.  **standardization and consistency**: Ontologies provide a common language and consistent framework for researchers and professionals, ensuring that everyone understands and uses terms in the same way.
+1.  **Standardization and consistency**: ontologies provide a common language and consistent framework for researchers and professionals, ensuring that everyone understands and uses terms in the same way.
-2.  **interoperability**: Ontologies facilitate the sharing and integration of data and knowledge across different research groups, institutions, and databases.
-They enable computers systems process data more accurately, leading to more meaningful analyses and discoveries.
+2.  **Interoperability**: ontologies facilitate the sharing and integration of data and knowledge across different research groups, institutions, and databases.
+They enable computer systems to process data more accurately, leading to more meaningful analyses and discoveries.
-3.  **scientific reasoning**: By organizing information in a logical and structured way, ontologies help researchers generate hypotheses, design experiments, and validate findings more effectively.
+3.  **Scientific reasoning**: by organizing information in a logical and structured way, ontologies help researchers generate hypotheses, design experiments, and validate findings more effectively.

 :::{admonition} Note 8: FAIR principles
 :class: note